sebascert/docc/README.md

 ### GitHub Fork

-The simplest way to use Document Compiler with version control is to [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) this repo, this gives you an identical copy of this repo, under your GitHub account.
+The simplest way to use Docc with version control is to [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) this repo, this gives you an identical copy of this repo, under your GitHub account.